Yes I misspelled inventor...

 My name is Scott T. Block.
 I graduated from the University of Illinois Urbana-Champaign with a B.S. in Mechanical Engineering.
 Worked a little over a year for United Conveyor Corporation, and graduated from Texas Tech University, December 2010, in good old Lubbock, Tx, with a master's degree in Electrical Engineering.
-I'm currently in the middle of my 4th year at University of California at Davis in pursuit of a PhD in Electrical and Computer Engineering.
-Part of the Micro power Circuits and Systems group under Dr. Rajeevan!
-Worked last summer (2014) as a contractor with a start up located in Berkeley, CA known as Chirp Micro Systems (it was fun and an awesome experience).
+I'm currently at the start of my 6th year at University of California at Davis in pursuit of a PhD in Electrical and Computer Engineering.
+Part of the Micro power Circuits and Systems group under Dr. Rajeevan and have collaborated heavily with MEMS group.
+Worked as a contractor with a start up located in Berkeley, CA known as Chirp Micro Systems (it was fun and an awesome experience).
 This past quarter (spring 2015) I passed my quals and now a PhD candidate, WOOT WOOT!
-This summer I'm slowing a bit down and working as a part timer intern at another startup know as Picosinse.
+Last summer I'm slowing a bit down and working as a part timer intern at another startup know as Picosinse.
 This past summer worked on a DARPA NZERO project.
 Now in the middle of dissertation edits...
 Wish me luck, as my actual journey student for life is on going... :D!
 [MORE]

 NONE SO FAR :)